 Preventing Basement Water Damage

-Flooding can occur from overflowing river or the result of a heavy storm or hurricane.
-It can also occur from leaks inside the house or due to freezing pipes.
-If water seeps into gets the insulation, studs or carpet the dampness can lead to structural damage and mold contamination.
+Flooding often occurs as the result of a heavy storm or hurricane or from rising bodies of water.
+It can also occur from leaks inside the house or due to freezing pipes in the winter.
+However water gets into a basement, it can seep into the insulation, studs or carpet.
+This dampness can lead to structural damage and mold contamination.
 Even a small amount of water can cause considerable damage that may cost thousands of dollars to fix.

 Many basements have cracks in the walls that allow water and moisture to enter.
 Waterproof coating on the basement walls will keep water from passing through because of hydrostatic pressure.
 (Pressure caused by water in the soil.)
 The cracks should be filled and the waterproof coating should be applied as directed, with even a second coat recommended.